Long-Term Disability Attorneys

 Many people think of long-term disabilities as injuries caused by workplace accidents.
 However, illnesses also qualify as long-term disability issues.
-A long-term disability could keep you out of work for up to three years or longer.
+A long-term disability could keep you out of work for three years or longer.
 Most people do not have the financial reserves to support themselves or their families without working for such a long period of time.
-If you have long-term disability insurance, the insurance should cover a percentage of your wages.
+If you have long-term disability insurance, it should cover a percentage of your wages.
 However, insurance companies are out to make a profit and will do as much as they can to avoid paying a claim, including insisting that your disability is “in your head.”
 If you need to apply for disability insurance or appeal a denial, fill out this form for a free case evaluation.

 - Multiple sclerosis